youlab/MultistrainPatterns_NanLuo/README.md

 # MultistrainPatterns_NanLuo

-A coarse-grained model for branching formation of multispecies colonies by Nan Luo
+A coarse-grained model for branching formation of multispecies colonies

-Lingchong You Lab at Duke University
+by Nan Luo, Lingchong You Lab at Duke University, Apr 2021
-2021.4

 Use **BranchingColonyMultispecies.m** to generate data for figures in the manuscript: